besenio/full-stack-youtube-clone/README.md

 <img src="./app/assets/images/view-tube-video-show-page.png">

 - A user can comment on any video as long as the user is logged in.
 The username and publish date will accompany the comment whenever a comment is created.
-Only the creator of the comment will have the ability to delete the comment.
+Only the creator of the comment will have the ability to delete the orginal comment.

 <h3>Video search</h3>

 <img src="./app/assets/images/view-tube-search-bar.png">

 - Users can search the library of videos via the search bar in the header.
-The search functionality is based on the videos title.
+The search functionality is based on the videos' title.

-<div id="challenges"></div>

-# Challenges
--	The implementation of user authentication through React-Redux was quite cumbersome.
-There are a lot of moving parts to keep track of who is logged in to who can have access to certain routes on the website.
-To start off, we would need a couple of reducers, one to identify if the user is logged in or logged out and two others to keep track of user sign up or sign in errors.
-Then, we would need to have asynchronous and synchronous action creators, along with API functions that make the actual AJAX requests.
-Thunk middleware is involved to handle the asynchronous actions.
-Furthermore, “Protected” (renders components if a user is logged in) and “Auth” (renders components if a user is logged out) routes are implemented along with bootstrapping.

 <div id="futurefeatures"></div>